Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - **Doc As Code**:
 > one should embrace lightweight markup languages, use static site generators, and store content in version control repositories with engineering code
 - Ideas to go further: embed a REST API shooter, include formated docstrings, include BDD features, include configuration from the Configuration Management Tool (and even to edit them ?)
+- one tool for assessing your documentation accessibility is the [Hemingway App](http://www.hemingwayapp.com/help.html).
+The Hemingway App analyzes text and scores it based on tiered reading levels.
+The assessments can help you spot potentially difficult passages in your documentation.
+It’s available as a text editor application, a web app, and even a linter, if command line applications are your thing.

 ## Coaching new hires & bringing them up to speed
 - [Onboarding and the Cost of Team Debt] = "when employees aren't properly trained, integrated, or managed, they are operating at less than optimal efficiency and "team debt" is accrued"